Battle of Shayuan: Battle

 Gao Huan arrived soon after, intent on crushing Yuwen Tai.
-When he saw the small Western Wei force and the reeds he realised the potential for ambush and considered setting fire to the reeds to draw out any soldiers within them, however his generals Hou Jing and Peng Le opposed this for unclear reasons and so Gao Huan eventually decided against the idea.
-His troops all advanced in one towards the Western Wei army, however as they were beginning to engage the smaller force Li Bi’s cavalry sprang out from the reeds, cutting through the Eastern Wei army and splitting it in half.
+When he saw the small Western Wei force and the reeds he realised the potential for ambush and considered setting fire to the reeds to draw out any soldiers within them, however his generals Hou Jing and Peng Le opposed this, Hou because he thought that Western Wei would not surrender if Yuwen Tai's body was burnt and Peng because he believed the Eastern Wei advantage to be so large that no such plan was necessary, and so Gao Huan eventually decided against the idea.
+His troops all advanced in one towards the Western Wei army, however as they were beginning to engage the smaller force consisting of Li Bi’s cavalry sprang out from the reeds, cutting through the Eastern Wei army and splitting it in half.
+Yuwen Tai then commanded the camouflaged troops and launched a frontal assault against the Eastern Wei Army.
 Even though the Eastern Wei still had significantly more soldiers, a large part of the army was now being surrounded and thus began to rout, this panic spread to the rest of the army and despite Gao Huan and his generals best efforts to regain control of them the whole army was soon in retreat.
 The battle was short and the vast majority of Eastern Wei casualties came during the retreat rather than the engagement itself.
 6,000 Eastern Wei soldiers were killed and 70,000 captured at the expense of minimal Western Wei casualties.